 A Quick Rundown:

-- The Schengen Area is the world’s largest free travel zone.
+- The Schengen Area is the world’s largest free travel zone — and the reason you can backpack across most of Europe without showing your passport at every border.

 - It’s made up of 29 countries that have agreed to remove internal borders.

-- This means travellers can move between countries without passport checks – as if you were travelling domestically.
+- This means travellers can move freely between Schengen countries without passport checks — as if you were travelling domestically.

 Visa Rules:

-- One Schengen visa lets you visit all member countries.
+- One Schengen visa lets you visit all 29 member countries — you don’t need separate visas for each.

-- When counting your visa days, count as if all the countries in the Schengen Area are one country.
+- When tracking your visa days, treat the entire Schengen Area as one country.

 - There are usually no passport checks when crossing borders within the Schengen Area (e.g. flying from France to Italy or catching the train from Germany to Switzerland).